shotwn/ZZ-Cat/README.md

 I like to keep my computer on when going to sleep.
 What can I say, I like to sleep watching something.
 But I don't like to keep my computer on sleep all night; that is, if it goes to sleep automatically.

-I've always written bat scripts to turn off my PC after certain amount of time.
+I've always written batch scripts to turn off my PC after certain amount of time.
 But I always lose them.
 This time I wanted to write all using autohotkey.
 I know, I know..
 There are dozens of scripts I can choose from after a simple google search but hey !
 My AHK "knowledge" required a repeat anyway.